IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 1 1 1 1
 ```

-This is much better &mdash; exactly what z-score is meant to produce.
+This is much better&mdash;exactly what z-score is meant to produce.
 All the different quantities have been rescaled such that their mean is (effectively) zero, and their standard deviations are one.
 Hence, the same relative variation in one column is represented by the same absolute variation now.